KoldaN1/recLogger/README.md

 # recLogger

 The `recLogger` library provides an easy way to log messages to the console with customizable options, including prefixes, timestamps, log levels (e.g., ERROR, INFO, DEBUG), and colored output.
+**Warning:** This library uses [chalk](https://www.npmjs.com/package/chalk) for colorizing output.
+If you are using chalk in your project, you should use the same version in both places to avoid potential conflicts.

 ## Table of Contents